leighmacdonald/mika/docs/STORE_REDIS.md

 notify-keyspace-events Kx

-This settings tells redis to publish a key expire event over a channel which we can intercept and then handle anything that needs to occur.
+These settings tell redis to publish a key expire event over a channel which we can intercept and then handle anything that needs to occur.

 Standard Structures
 -------------------

-All tracker related entries in the redis db will use the t: prefix to signify tracker.

 In general a "t" or "p" in the key name will refer to a "torrent" or "peer".

 **Info Hash Mappings**

 The var $torrent_id refers to the torrents.id column in the SQL DB.
-These hashes should be loaded in via the manage.py tool.
-The existence of one of these keys determines the validity of an info hash received from an announce.
+The existence of one of these keys determines the validity of an info hash received from announces.
 This means that the key must be flushed or added if the torrent is created or deleted.
 The tracker itself does *not* manage this itself.